StructuredDataLLC/injectjs/README.md

 Background
 ----------

-Some of us have to use Excel a lot, and it is a good environment.
+Some of us use Excel a lot, and it is a good environment.
 Scripting is a bit of a pain, though, as the default scripting language is not very friendly.

 In the last version of Office, Microsoft added javascript-based "Apps".
 The [API sample app] (http://office.microsoft.com/en-us/store/api-tutorial-for-office-WA104077907.aspx?queryid=f7205dbe-1072-4b5c-a0da-4ddfa0be7043&css=excel&CTT=1) for Excel lets you write inline javascript (and it itself uses [codemirror](http://codemirror.net/) - very slick).
 But then it turns out that the Javascript API doesn't let you do much.
-For example, you can read values from a spreadsheet, but not formulae.
+For example, you can read values from a spreadsheet, but not formulas (not formulae, either).

 So OK, they designed it for a particular purpose (seems to be doing design and layout), and not as a general scripting engine.
-But since everything else is embedding v8, it seemed like the thing to do.
-Also we can go backwards a bit farther, with support for 2007 and up.
+But once we got a taste for it, we decided that this was what we wanted.
+And since everything else is embedding v8, it seemed like the thing to do.

 Is this a good idea?
 --------------------